-During the post-war period, international lending had been dominated by official resource flows, especially bilateral loans and export credits and although some large international banks channeled many of these official resources, they did so primarily in a passive or secondary manner then justified by the tied nature of official bilateral lending and by the safety of home country quarantees.
-The principal activities of virtually all major banks were those located within their own particular national borders where markets were usually characterized as comfortable but highly regulated oligopolies in which foreign banks operated with considerable difficulty.12/ The expansion of direct foreign investment by United States and European transnational corporations did provoke large banks to establish or extend their international networks in order to service their national clients in other parts of the world and that practice, coupled with the deepening of the Eurocurrency market, provided strong incentives for the opening up of national financial markets (to allow in foreign banks) and the explosion of unregulated international lending.
+During the post-war period, international lending had been dominated by official resource flows, especially bilateral loans and export credits and although some large international banks channeled many of these official resources, they did so primarily in a passive or secondary manner then justified by the tied nature of official bilateral lending and by the safety of home country guarantees.
+The principal activities of virtually all major banks were those located within their own particular national borders where markets were usually characterized as comfortable but highly regulated oligopolies in which foreign banks operated with considerable difficulty.
+12 The expansion of direct foreign investment by United States and European transnational corporations did provoke large banks to establish or extend their international networks in order to service their national clients in other parts of the world and that practice, coupled with the deepening of the Eurocurrency market, provided strong incentives for the opening up of national financial markets (to allow in foreign banks) and the explosion of unregulated international lending.
 Home country policies of the dominant banks came to facilitate these developments.
-13/ accelerated growth of their own assets during a difficult international conjuncture at the beginning of the 1970s.
-According to the report of the UNCTC: "This goal [accelerated growth of assets] led the North American banks to adopt financial policies that emphasized wide margins and large volume of loans.
-Because many developing countries offered both margin and volume growth in the mid-1970s, they became of prime interest to these banks.
-Banks from Europe and Japan, on the other hand, appeared to be much more sensitive to non-price considerations."
-14/ The United States leadership in TNB international lending, especially to developing countries, soon had a strong impact in the earnings from international activities of these banks, as by 1975, seven of the 10 largest United States banks derived more than 40% of their total earnings from international activities, whereas in 1971 only one did.
-15/ This soon brought a response from major non-United States banks and even many smaller, regional banks from the United States.

-The stable, relatively closed oligopolistic structure of banking in the 1960s was destabilized by the explosion of TNB sovereign lending due to the fact that a relatively small group of mainly North American banks decided to actively seek out developing country clients in order to promote the
+The stable, relatively closed oligopolistic structure of banking in the 1960s was destabilized by the explosion of TNB sovereign lending due to the fact that a relatively small group of mainly North American banks decided to actively seek out developing country clients in order to promote the accelerated growth of their own assets during a difficult international conjuncture at the beginning of the 1970s.
+According to the report of the UNCTC: "This goal